What Is a Car Insurance Deductible?

 HOW DOES YOUR DEDUCTIBLE AFFECT YOUR PREMIUM?

 Higher deductibles mean lower premiums because you're taking on more financial risk.
-Raising your deductible from $500 to $1,000 can trim your annual premium meaningfully, though the exact savings vary by insurer, driver profile and location.
-The tradeoff cuts both ways: lower premiums reduce what you pay each month, but a higher deductible means more out of pocket when you file a claim.
+Raising your deductible from $500 to $1,000 can trim your annual premium, though the exact savings vary by insurer, driver profile and location.
+The tradeoff is straightforward: lower premiums reduce your monthly cost, but a higher deductible means more out of pocket when you file a claim.

 What Deductible Amount Should You Choose?

-Your lender or leasing company may limit your choices.
-Most lenders cap deductibles at $500 or $1,000 on financed or leased vehicles, and your loan agreement specifies the maximum allowed.
-Going above that limit technically violates your financing contract, which can create problems at claim time.
-Check your loan paperwork before adjusting deductibles on any vehicle you don't fully own.
+If you finance or lease your vehicle, your lender limits your options.
+Lenders cap deductibles at $500 or $1,000, and your loan agreement specifies the maximum allowed.
+Exceeding that limit violates your financing contract and creates coverage problems at claim time.
+Check your loan paperwork before changing deductibles on any vehicle you don't fully own.

 carInsurance icon